Classical Non-Relativistic Fractons: Identical fractons on a line

-as shown in \cref{fig:K}, where $\Theta(x)$ is the Heaviside Theta function.
-We now have two length-scales in the Hamiltonian \cref{eq:Hamiltonian_classical_1d}-- $a$ represents the separation scale below which the kinetic term is operative and two fractons can `lend inertia' to each other and $b$ represents the interaction range between particles.
-We will only consider the case of $a>b$.
+We now have two length-scales in the Hamiltonian (\ref{eq:Hamiltonian_classical_1d}): $a$ represents the separation scale below which the kinetic term is operative and two fractons can `lend inertia' to each other and $b$ represents the interaction range between particles.
+We will only consider the case where $a>b$ in what follows although we find the results qualitatively unchanged for $a<b$.